-TI.
-Performance Target Item Management Actions Means of Assessment Priority (management objectives) (means of achievement) (of the actions) Desired Outcome: To protect, manage and enhance the park's o cultural setting and environmental sustainability.
-Core objectives: Management of community land cated gorised as park (36G), sportsground (36F) and general community use (36I).
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To protect, manage and enhance the Core objectives: Management of community land cated ultural setting and environmental sustainability.
+Is park (36G), sportsground (36F) and general community use (36I).
 Lake precinct - proposed improvements (environmental restoration and renewal): To protect and maintain the 'tradition of a lake' consistent with CMP policy (CMP item B5, p.47).
 To further investigate heritage significance 'as a piece of rare modernist park design'.
 To provide a valuable demonstration site for ecological restoration and an educational tool reinforcing Council's key sustainability principles.
 To address issues of water quality, environmental amenity and ongoing maintenance costs.
 To address issues of public access, safety and risk management.
 To promote water sensitive urban design strategies including water harvesting and recycling.
 To enhance the park's ecological function and promote environmentally sustainable management strategies.
 To promote biodiversity and enhance ecological integrity and function within the park.
 To ensure park maintenance practices are consistent with ecological restoration and water quality management.
-D1 Subject to further heritage investigation and consent, implement the preferred strategy for environmental restoration (see Landscape Masterplan): Investigate stormwater inputs/ adequacy of pollutant devices and lake water quality (monitor seasonal and annual changes); Draining the lake and removal of ageing timber edging and associated infrastructure (retain island and new walkway); Removal of water lilies, aquatic weeds and carp; Investigate integrity of existing clay liner and make appropriate modifications, possibly increasing depth at centre of lake and removal of any obstructions reducing flows and circulation; Re-grade banks to create a shallower edge profile; Modify the stream/ ponds and fountain system and upgrade pumping and reticulation system (i.e. increase circulation); Establish a freshwater wetland community using local native aquatic/ semi-aquatic and water-edge plants (i.e. native reeds, sedges, forbs and grasses) to assist filtration of nutrients; Introduce native freshwater fish and monitor changes in populations (including re-introductions of pest species); Retain open, flat access to the water's edge for visitors (i.e. maintain lawns around most of the lake); Provide educational signage on the lake's history, ecology, restoration and management; Review options to establish a demonstration site for Castlereagh Ironbark Forest/ Swamp Woodland community (including local-provenance sourced native trees and groundcovers) along southwestern edge of lake; Options may include establishing a circuit boardwalk/ aggregate track with interpretive signage; Establish new tree planting (screening) to south-eastern corner (adj. to Hawkesbury Valley Way and George Street intersection); All works to be in accordance with Australian Standards and Council's public safety and risk management policies; Continue to maintain the lake, monitor water quality and restrict maintenance practices which may threaten ecological integrity.
-Heritage significance investigated.
+D1 Subject to further heritage investigation and consent, implement the preferred strategy for environmental restoration (see Landscape Masterplan): Investigate stormwater inputs/ adequacy of pollutant devices and lake water quality (monitor seasonal and annual changes); Draining the lake and removal of ageing timber edging and associated infrastructure (retain island and new walkway); Removal of water lilies, aquatic weeds and carp; Investigate integrity of existing clay liner and make appropriate modifications, possibly increasing depth at centre of lake and removal of any obstructions reducing flows and circulation; Re-grade banks to create a shallower edge profile; Modify the stream/ ponds and fountain system and upgrade pumping and reticulation system (i.e. increase circulation); Establish a freshwater wetland community using local native aquatic/ semi-aquatic and water-edge plants (i.e. native reeds, sedges, forbs and grasses) to assist filtration of nutrients; Introduce native freshwater fish and monitor changes in populations (including re-introductions of pest species); Retain open, flat access to the water's edge for visitors (i.e. maintain lawns around most of the lake); Provide educational signage on the lake's history, ecology, restoration and management; Review options to establish a demonstration site for Castlereagh tronbark Forest/ Swamp Woodland community (including local-provenance sourced native trees and groundcovers) along southwestern edge of lake; Options may include establishing a circuit boardwalk/ aggregate track with interpretive signage; Establish new tree planting (screening) to south-eastern corner (adj. to Hawkesbury Valley Way and George Street intersection); All works to be in accordance with Australian Standards and Council's public safety and risk management policies; Continue to maintain the lake, monitor water quality and restrict maintenance p Heritage significance investigated.
 Item referred to Heritage Council of NSW for consent (or exemption) and subject to recommendations.
 Investigations/ detailed design completed and recommendations implemented in accordance with this plan of management and Council's public safety and risk management policies.
 Capital works completed subject to funding.
 Maintenance in accordance with service standards.
 High High Medium Medium Ongoing